 Almost all construction site accidents involve both a workers’ compensation claim and a personal injury claim.
 In fact, most construction site accidents result in extremely valuable personal injury claims and have virtually unlimited insurance policies so you should always call a construction accident lawyer when you are injured on a construction site.

-An example is where a mason on elevated scaffolding accidentally drops cement or a tool on you.
+An example is when a mason on elevated scaffolding accidentally drops cement or a tool on you.
 You are an electrician working for a different company.
-You can sue the company employing the mason and probably other companies for personal injuries.
+You can file a lawsuit against the company employing the mason and probably other companies for personal injuries.

 We had a similar case where a site supervisor told a construction worker to throw cement out of a window.
 The cement hit and injured our client, nearly amputating his thumb.
 We referred him to a worker’s compensation lawyer who settled his worker’s compensation case.
 We sued both the company employing the worker and the company employing the site supervisor for personal injury and settled for $1,200,000.

 One example is if you have an accident while operating a forklift or on foot offloading merchandise from a trailer when the driver pushes a box onto you causing your injury or the driver does something else that injures you.
 If the driver works for a different company, you can sue that company for personal injury.

 Can I Have a Worker’s Compensation Claim If I Work Remotely At Home?